 Harborview – Inpatient Chief Medical Resident

-Administrative – A large and important component of the HMC CMR position is the ongoing coordination of the residents and medical students on the teaching services.
-The CMR provides orientation for all rotating residents and students.
-Throughout the rotation, the CMR provides guidance for struggling residents, serves as a resource for clinical and administrative questions, arranges sick coverage, and facilitates end-of-rotation feedback.
-In addition, the CMR serves as a liaison between medicine and other services to maintain strong relationships and facilitate the residents’ experience on off-service rotations.
-The CMR works closely with the Chief of Medicine to identify needed changes and plan solutions.
-Additionally, the CMR works closely with the Residency Program in coordination of program-wide events, program changes, resident feedback and supervision and other administrative duties.
+A large and important component of the HMC Inpatient CMR position is the ongoing coordination of the residents and medical students on the teaching services.
+The HMC Inpatient CMR provides orientation for all rotating residents and students.
+Throughout the rotation, he/she provides guidance for struggling residents, serves as a resource for clinical and administrative questions, arranges sick coverage, and facilitates end-of-rotation feedback.
+In addition, he/she serves as a liaison between medicine and other services to maintain strong relationships and facilitate the residents’ experience on off-service rotations.
+The HMC Inpatient CMR works closely with the Chief of Medicine to identify needed changes and plan solutions.
+Additionally, he/she works closely with the Residency Program in coordination of program-wide events, program changes, resident feedback and supervision and other administrative duties.